Update on Ukraine

 We stand in solidarity with the people of Ukraine and are appalled by the human tragedy that is unfolding in this war.

 We have worked in Ukraine for the past 30 years and strongly believe it’s more important than ever to build positive connections, mutual understanding and trust between people.
-Our success and impact is down to the hard work, dedication and commitment from our staff and this still remains the case today.
+Our success and impact is down to the hard work, dedication and commitment of our staff and this still remains the case today.
 We’re doing everything we can to support our exceptional team in Ukraine.

 Whilst we have temporarily suspended face-to-face activities in Ukraine for the safety and well-being of staff, customers and partners, we have resumed some online activities as we’re determined to keep providing cultural and educational opportunities.